CmdrApollo/ZineScript/index.md

 layout: home
 title: Welcome
 ---
-Welcome to the documentation.

 # Getting Started

-Welcome to the docs!
+Welcome to ZineScript!

 ## Installation

-ZineScript can be installed at [https://www.google.com]
+ZineScript can be installed at *link here*.